Trump says he's placing Washington police under federal control and deploying the National Guard

 Focusing on homelessness

-Trump in a Sunday social media post had emphasized the removal of Washington’s homeless population, though it was unclear where the thousands of people would go.
+Trump has emphasized the removal of Washington’s homeless population, though it was unclear where the thousands of people would go, and he did not give details at his news conference Monday.

-“The Homeless have to move out, IMMEDIATELY,” Trump wrote Sunday.
+“The Homeless have to move out, IMMEDIATELY,” Trump wrote Sunday in a social media post.
 “We will give you places to stay, but FAR from the Capital.
 The Criminals, you don’t have to move out.
 We’re going to put you in jail where you belong.”

-Last week, the Republican president directed federal law enforcement agencies to increase their presence in Washington for seven days, with the option “to extend as needed.”

-On Friday night, federal agencies including the Secret Service, the FBI and the U.S. Marshals Service assigned more than 120 officers and agents to assist in Washington.

 Trump said last week that he was considering ways for the federal government to seize control of Washington, asserting that crime was “ridiculous” and the city was “unsafe,” after the recent assault of a high-profile member of the Department of Government Efficiency.